postgrespro/pg_probackup/Documentation.md

     --ssh-options=ssh_options
 Specifies a string of SSH command-line options.
 For example, the following options can used to set keep-alive for ssh connections opened by pg_probackup: `--ssh-options='-o ServerAliveCountMax=5 -o ServerAliveInterval=60'`.
 Full list of possible options can be found on [ssh_config manual page](https://man.openbsd.org/ssh_config.5).

+#### Remote WAL Archive Options

+This section describes the options used to provide the values for [Remote Mode Options](#remote-mode-options) for [archive-get](#archive-get) command when restoring ARCHIVE backup or performing PITR.

+    --archive-host=destination
+Provides the value for `--remote-host` option of `archive-get` command.

+    --archive-port=port
+    Default: 22
+Provides the value for `--remote-port` option of `archive-get` command.

+    --archive-user=username
+    Default: PostgreSQL user
+Provides the value for `--remote-user` option of `archive-get` command.
+If you omit this option, the the user running PostgreSQL cluster is used.

 #### Partial Restore Options

-This section describes the options related to partial restore of cluster from backup.
+This section describes the options related to partial restore of a cluster from backup.
 These options can be used with [restore](#restore) command.

     --db-exclude=dbname
 Specifies database name to exclude from restore.
 All other databases in the cluster will be restored as usual, including `template0` and `template1`.
 This option can be specified multiple times for multiple databases.